R-Taneja/Skin-Cancer-Detection-CNN/README.md

-# Skin-Cancer-Detection
+# Melanoma-Detector-CNN
-A CNN that can identify whether an image of skin is malignant or benign with 82% accuracy.
+A CNN that can identify whether an image of a mole is malignant or benign with 82% accuracy.